本文

 For a list of designated emergency evacuation shelters and more, please click here<外部リンク>.

-If your house is located in a danger zone, you must evacuate to a safe place, even during the COVID-19 pandemic.
+If your house is located in a danger zone, no matter the situation, you must evacuate to a safe place.
 However, if you are not prepared for an emergency evacuation, this can be tricky.

 Taking into consideration your family (pets included!) and your family's needs, make a plan for what to do in case of an emergency evacuation: